 Here Chaim looked around for laughs, found none, and muttered, “Really you guys?
 Come on…”

-“Wait love-” Finnen coughed and blushed, “I mean Anais, didn’t you say the pigs have sort of a hive-mind?”
+“Wait love-” Finnen coughed and addressed Anais over the description of the fateful sandwich, “I mean Anais, didn’t you say the pigs have sort of a hive-mind?”

-“Yes you uh, filthy Otherworlder,” replied Anais unconvincingly as she winked at Finnen, “They were able to conquer us because the seemed to all be aware of every part of the battlefield; like they all shared the same pair of eyes.”
+“Yes you cretinous pig-dog,” replied Anais unconvincingly as she winked at Finnen, “They were able to conquer us because the seemed to all be aware of every part of the battlefield; like they all shared the same pair of eyes.”

 “Exactly,” said Chaim, “Such is the natural way of the Wisp- a shared mind- a hive mind.
-Naturally when she waddled into power, she rallied the pigs, likely having consumed whatever god they worshiped.
+Just as I suspected…when she waddled into power, she rallied the pigs, likely having previously ousted whatever god they worshiped.
 All that would have been left was to impart a ‘gift’ to all of her subjects.
-Knowing her, it was probably something like an Wisp-essence colonic.”
+Knowing her, it was probably something like an Wisps-y colonic.”

 “Wrong, you filthy dog!” shouted the queen, “I’ll have you know it was an open-mouth tongue kiss!
-And I hated every sexy minute of it!” she sighed, “But, heavy is the head that wears the hastily baked gingerbread cap of absolute authority.”
+And I hated every sexy minute of it!
+Butt-stuff was a formality!”
+Then she sighed, “But, heavy is the head that wears the hastily baked gingerbread cap of absolute authority.”